CaseyAMeakin/ERT-Assessment/06_CONVOLUTION/README.md

 #### 2. Convolution and Testing

 The `scipy.signal.convolve2d` function from the `scipy` package is used to compute the 2d convolution.
 In order to test that the convolution function is operating as expected, convolution with an approximate delta function, i.e., a 2D array with a single non-zero value of 1.0 in a central location, is investigated as a first step.
-The convolution of the input data and the approximate delta function should act as an identity operation and return the original image, as it was (see figure below).
+The convolution of the input data and the approximate delta function should act as an identity operation and return the original image, as it is found to (see figure below).

 #### 3. Data Presentation